vinhvn/randimals/README.md

   Usage: randimals [options]

   Options:

-    -h, --help                  display help for command
+    -V, --version              output the version number
-    -V, --version               display the current version number -a, --adjectives <number>   set the number of adjectives to output -n, --animals <number>      set the number of animals to output -s, --separator <string>    set the separator string between each adjective and noun (defaults to space)
+    -a, --adjectives <number>  set the number of adjectives to output (default: 1) -n, --animals <number>     set the number of animals to output (default: 1) -s, --separator <string>   set the separator string between each adjective and noun (default: " ") -h, --help                 display help for command
 ```

 ## About